 For the vegetables, the standard are potatoes and corn on the cob but you can also have mushrooms, onions, garlic, lemons, and artichokes.
 We like to add lemons, onions, potatoes, garlic, corn, Brussels sprouts, sausage, and mushrooms.

-We also add a half cup of butter, this makes the crawfish release easier when peeling.
+We also add a half cup of

 Equipment for Crawfish Boil